-- We prioritize proposals with budgets that include 15% of indirect operating costs or less. - Direct Project Costs are the activities or items associated entirely with the proposed project.
+- We prioritize proposals budgets that reflect indirect operating costs of 25% or less. - Direct Project Costs are the activities or items associated entirely with the proposed project.
 This may include for example, project staff salaries, program travel, equipment, supplies, and other costs that pertain only to the program. - Indirect Operating Costs include items that involve the running of the organization as a whole.
 This may include administrative staff salaries, rent, utilities, insurance, office supplies, etc.

-We recognize the critical impact of the pandemic and the need for flexibility this year will be taken into consideration.
+We recognize the need for flexibility and explanations of higher operating costs will be taken into consideration.